How A Better Night’s Sleep Can Boost Your Mental Health This Winter

 Create A Better ‘Sleep & Rise Routine’

-But getting up in the morning is another story, especially when I have spent all night tossing and turning and seem to have just drifted off to sleep when the alarm starts ringing, demanding my full attention.
+But getting up in the morning is another story, especially when I have spent all night tossing and turning and have just drifted off to sleep when the alarm starts ringing, demanding my full attention.
 It is a well known fact that me and mornings do not get along- I am much more happier at night- so I have been looking at ways to make getting out of bed a little easier, especially when it is so cold in the mornings and the radiators are turned off.
 I had a friend who recommended that I get a light box, as it is meant to help with SAD, especially if your depression is amplified by the dark or poor weather.
 In fact sitting in front of a light box -which gives out a bright light- has been shown to boost your mood and even help you get a better night’s sleep.
 You could also use a dawn simulator to mimic sunrise in your bedroom, ensuring you wake up feeling refreshed, as opposed to grouchy like me!
+Even if you don’t get a better night’s sleep, at least the light box will leave you in a much better mood.

 What Is Your Relationship Like With Your Sleep?
 Do You Think That A Better Night’s Sleep Can Boost your Mental Health This Winter?